Strong Rock Christian School: Academics

 Strong Rock is accredited by AdvancED.

 Athletics

-Athletic programs offered include football, baseball, basketball, wrestling, cross country, track and field, soccer, golf, softball, volleyball, cheerleading, lacrosse, shotgun shooting, and tennis.
+Athletic programs offered include football, baseball, basketball, wrestling, cross country, track and field, soccer, golf, softball, volleyball, cheerleading, lacrosse, swim, shotgun shooting, and tennis.

 Boys' soccer

 In 2013, Strong Rock Christian School varsity boys' soccer team made it to the first round of the 2013 GHSA Class A Boys' Soccer State Tournament, losing to Brookstone School 0–1.
 In 2014, Strong Rock the soccer team made it to the first round of the 2014 Class A Boys' Soccer State Tournament, where they played two-time Class A State Champion Savannah Country Day School.
 Strong Rock Christian School lost to Savannah Country Day School in penalty kicks, with a score of 1-1 (3-5 PK).

 Girls' basketball

 In 2012, Strong Rock Christian School varsity girls' basketball team made it to the preliminary round of the 2012 GHSA Class A Girls' Basketball State Tournament, losing to Trion High School 39–51.
 In 2013, the girls' basketball team made it to the first round of the 2013 GHSA Class A Private Girls' Basketball State Tournament, losing to St. Francis 13–67.
 However, after the loss of a NAIA senior who played for Belhaven University, Strong Rock Christian School did not qualify for the 2014 GHSA Class A Girls' Basketball State Tournament.